For court

 The phone itself, if possible

-If the judge asks to see a message in context, you want the live conversation accessible.
+If the judge asks to see a message in context, you want the live conversation on hand.
 Charge the phone the night before.

 -